nwjs/node/doc/api/worker_threads.md

 }
 ```

-Note that this example spawns a Worker thread for each `parse` call.
+The above example spawns a Worker thread for each `parse()` call.
+In actual
-In practice, it is strongly recommended to use a pool of Workers for these
+practice, use a pool of Workers instead for these kinds of tasks.
+Otherwise, the
-kinds of tasks, since the overhead of creating Workers would likely exceed the
+overhead of creating Workers would likely exceed their benefit.
-benefit of handing the work off to it.

 ## worker.isMainThread
 <!-- YAML